littlebizzy/slickstack/readme.md

 cd /tmp/ && wget -O ss slick.fyi/ss && bash ss
 ```

-**Note:** SlickStack requires Cloudflare to be activated on your domain before SSL (HTTPS) will be recognized as fully secure by your browser, because of its default self-signed OpenSSL certificate.
-If you wish to use Let's Encrypt instead, be sure to change your settings in `ss-config` before running the installation.

 From this point forward, you can manage your SlickStack server by simply using the `sudo bash` command on any one of the bundled scripts located within the `/var/www/` directory, as needed.
 However, in most cases there shouldn't be any need for much hands-on management as the server will intelligently run various cron jobs which connect to this GitHub repo.

 You can safely re-install SlickStack anytime via `sudo bash /var/www/ss-install` without causing any conflicts or data loss since the installation process is completely idempotent.

+**Note:** SlickStack requires Cloudflare to be activated on your domain before SSL (HTTPS) will be recognized as fully secure by your browser, because of its self-signed OpenSSL certificate.
+If you wish to use Let's Encrypt instead, be sure to change your settings in `ss-config` before running the installation.

 ## Modules